-What is a CPU?
+What is CPU?
 How is CPU classified and how it works?

 This post is lesson 26 of 42 in the subject Computer Hardware

-CPU (Central Processing Unit) also called microprocessor or processor.
-It is known as the brain of the computer.
-CPU is a complex integrated circuit consisting of millions of transistors.
+The CPU (Central Processing Unit), also known as the microprocessor or processor, is considered the brain of the computer.
+It’s a complex integrated circuit that contains millions of transistors.

 CPU (Central Processing Unit)